*This article is a partial remake of the article published in the 2023-2024 season

 ■ Length + Thickness

-Naturally, if the pole is too short, it will be difficult to conduct a proper search.
-If the burial depth during an avalanche is less than 2m, there is a good chance of rescue with prompt rescue efforts, so a pole of at least 2m in length is desirable.
-Incidentally, the poles used by mountain guides and mountain rescue teams are around 3m long, but for general BC users searching for group members, it is not necessary to use poles as long as professional poles.
+Naturally, if it's too short, a proper search operation won't be possible.
+If the burial depth in an avalanche is 2m or less, there's a good chance of rescue with a quick rescue, so you'll want a minimum length of 2m or more.
+Incidentally, mountain guides and mountain rescue teams use poles that are around 3m long, but for general backcountry users searching for group members, you probably don't need something that long.

-Regarding thickness, if the pole's diameter is too small and thin, it will not be strong enough and will have difficulty penetrating hard snow.
+As for the thickness, if the diameter of the pole is too small and thin, it won't be strong enough and won't penetrate hard snow easily.
 It can also bend easily.
-Longer poles are often thicker, and thicker poles are less likely to bend or break, so a pole with a certain thickness is best.
-Also, if the length of a single pole to the shaft is too long, the joint will tend to be unstable.
-Be sure to check the connection parts as well.
+Longer poles often have a thicker diameter, and thicker poles are less likely to bend or break, so a certain thickness is good.
+Also, if the length of the single pole to the shaft is too long, the joint tends to become unstable.
+You should definitely check the connection point as well.

 There is a certain degree of correlation between length and price.
 Considering that balance, it is easy to find a length between 230cm and 280cm.
 Also, in terms of storage, a foldable sled that is about 50cm long when folded will fit easily in a backpack